-Distribution Method Transaction starts when Process Builder 1 A record is created or updated.
+Distribution Method Transaction starts when Process Builder A record is created or updated.
 Flow URL The URL is accessed.
 Custom button or link The button or link is clicked.
 Visualforce page The page is accessed.
 Interview.start() method If the method starts via a before or after trigger, the transaction starts when a record is created or updated.
 Otherwise, the transaction starts when the method (or a parent method) is invoked.
 The start() method shares its limits with other operations in the transaction and other methods in the class.
 REST API (Custom Actions or Flows resource) When the REST call is made.
 Depending on how the REST call is implemented, the limits can be shared with other operations.

-1The same also applies if the flow is distributed through a workflow rule.
-The Process Builder has superseded flow trigger workflow actions, formerly available in a pilot program.
-Organizations that are using flow trigger workflow actions can continue to create and edit them, but flow trigger workflow actions aren't available for new organizations.
+&lt;sup>1The same also applies if the flow is distributed through a workflow rule.
+The pilot program for flow trigger workflow actions is closed.
+If you've already enabled the pilot in your org, you can continue to create and edit flow trigger workflow actions.
+If you didn't enable the pilot in your org, use the Flows action in Process Builder instead.